-This trace event is logged whenever a syscall is entered.
+This trace event is logged whenever a system call is entered.
 It has three arguments:

-arg1 This argument is always zero for historical reasons.

-arg2 The syscall number that identifies the syscall.
-This is an index into the pre-defined syscall string table.

-arg3 The device number that indicates the type of device that is associated with the syscall, if any.
+- arg1 This argument is the value of the program counter from which the system call was made.
+Depending on the system type, this value may not be particularly useful as many system calls occur from the same page in virtual memory, commonly referred to as the fast system call page. - arg2 This argument is the value of the system call number that identifies the system call.
+This is an index into the pre-defined syscall string table. - arg3 This argument is the value of the device number that indicates the type of device that is associated with the system call, if any.
 This is an index into the pre-defined device string table.

-For more information about the pre-defined syscall and device string tables, see "Kernel String Tables" on page 13-13.
+For more information about the pre-defined syscall and device string tables, see "Kernel String Tables" on page 13-14.